 T-Bank data platform overview

-A practical case of data platform evolution from DWH to Lakehouse.
+A practical case of data-platform evolution from DWH to lakehouse architecture.

 Centralized platform team